 It can bring you exercise, peace of mind, joy and happiness.

-What benefits will it give me?
+What benefits will a walking meditation give me?

 Walking meditation benefits are basically the same as regular meditation with the added physical benefits moving and exercise bring.